Nick Cave (artist): Soundsuits

-HEARD•NY - Soundsuit Performance
+HEARD•NY – Soundsuit performance

-In 2013 Nick Cave worked with the dancers of the Alvin Ailey Dance Company, which he was formerly a dancer in, and created HEARD•NY.
+In 2013, Cave worked with the dancers of the Alvin Ailey Dance Company, in which he was formerly a dancer, and created HEARD•NY.
 This performance took place in one of the city's most bustling thoroughfares, Grand Central Terminal's Vanderbilt Hall.
 HEARD•NY was not a purely visual spectacle, but a layered commentary on ceremony (particularly, costumed West African ritual), identity, and the place of dreams in civic life.

-A herd of thirty colorful life-size horses broke into choreographed movement—or “crossings”— twice a day for just a week and was accompanied by live music.
+A herd of 30 colorful life-size horses broke into choreographed movement—or “crossings”— twice a day for just a week and was accompanied by live music.
 Each suit, made of brightly-colored synthetic raffia, was operated by two dancers from the Alvin Ailey Dance Company.
 The project was presented by Creative Time and MTA Arts for Transit as part of a series of events celebrating the centennial of Grand Central.
-Nick Cave's soundsuits were created to be seen in motion.
+Cave's soundsuits were created to be seen in motion.

 Choreographed performances such as these show the audience what the soundsuits look and sound like in their true form.
+Soundsuit sculpture is part of the Colección SOLO museum and is shown as part of its permanent exhibition and was part of different temporary exhibitions, such as Certeza (2023), at its museum in Madrid.

 Mixed media

 Cave's works outside of his soundsuits are predominantly mixed-media sculptures and large-scale installations that use found objects and brightly colored fabrics.
-Cave creates sculptural art that discusses current racial tensions, especially gun violence and its impact on Black men.
+He creates sculptural art that discusses current racial tensions, especially gun violence and its impact on Black men.
 One such piece is TM 13, a sculpture that responds to the life and 2012 death of Trayvon Martin.
-After George Zimmerman was acquitted of Martin's murder on July 13, 2013; hence the title "TM 13", Cave created a powerful sculpture centering around a hoodie, denim pants, a Black mannequin, and sneakers.
+After George Zimmerman was acquitted of Martin's murder on July 13, 2013 (hence the title "TM 13"), Cave created a powerful sculpture centering on a hoodie, denim pants, a Black mannequin, and sneakers.
 The sculpture is conspicuously covered in a net, "creat[ing] a kind of Soundsuit for the ghost of Trayvon Martin.
 A way for a dead black teenager to make an outcry and an uproar, to protest against his undeserved demise".